 CleanupCode Command-Line Tool

-CleanupCode is a free cross-platform command-line tool that can perform code cleanup to instantly eliminate code style violations in a project or solution and ensure a uniform code base.
+CleanupCode is a free cross-platform command-line tool that can perform code cleanup (fix formatting, apply syntax styles, remove redundancies, and more) in a project or solution to ensure a uniform code base.

 Download ReSharper Command Line Tools.
 Use the selector next to the Download button to choose your operating system.